Victoria line: Depot

 The depot at Northumberland Park, the service and storage area for trains, is the only part of the Victoria line above ground.
 Trains access the depot via a branch line in a tunnel to the north of Seven Sisters.

 The depot opened with the first stage of the line in September 1968.
 It is next to Northumberland Park railway station, on Tottenham Marshes in the London Borough of Haringey, over a mile from the Victoria line.
 When built, it was 900 ft long and had working space for 22 eight-car trains.
 As part of Transport for London's tube upgrade scheme, the depot has been expanded and upgraded to accommodate all the 2009 Tube Stock trains and a new signalling system.

 Future

-Tottenham Hotspur F.C. and its supporters have campaigned for a surface station next to Northumberland Park Station, adjacent to the depot to improve the stadium's transport links.
+Tottenham Hotspur F.C. and its supporters have campaigned for a surface station next to Northumberland Park station, adjacent to the depot to improve transport links to the stadium.
 The plans would require co-operation with the local council and Network Rail to minimise disruption.
 It was announced by Haringey Council in its 2012 A Plan for Tottenham report that there was "potential for a Victoria Line extension to Northumberland Park".

 Crossrail 2, also known as the Chelsea-Hackney line, is a proposed line across central London between Victoria and King's Cross St Pancras tube station to increase capacity in Central London by 270,000 passengers per day.
 It is intended to relieve congestion on the Victoria line, a key line connecting several important London termini.